|The Myth of Gojoseon's

 "Korea's Old Testament", compiled and written by Monk Iryeon 일연 in the late 1200s

-on the program-cover for a 2008 Dangun-je Ceremony at Inwang-san in Seoul (right).
+used on the program-cover for a 2008 Dangun-je Ceremony at Inwang-san in Seoul (right).
 He sits

 in a Chinese-style wooden chair with 'rustic' legs, wears a white robe and unadorned crown, and

-has black hair and beard although he lived for over 900 years (indicating his 'immortal' status, or perhaps it is
+has black hair and beard although he lived for over 900 years (indicating his 'immortal' status, or

-looks like the Moon is behind him, while in the program's icon it's just a glowing of holy light.
-In these
+that looks like the Moon is behind him, while in the program's icon it's just a glowing of holy light.

-(both Willow and Paulownia are "sacred" trees, their excellent wood used to make religious-ritual implements,
+waist (both Willow and Paulownia are "sacred" trees, their excellent wood used to make religious-ritual

-All these iconograghic elements are borrowed from Chinese portraits of Fuxi, the mythical founder of
+Some of these iconograghic elements are borrowed from Chinese portraits of Fuxi, the mythical founder

 King Dan-gun is intended as a Korean counterpart of this Fuxi; some Korean spiritual-nationalists claim

-that Fuxi IS actually Dan-gun, and the Chinese appropriated him (tho this is ridiculous).
+that Fuxi IS actually Dan-gun, and the Chinese appropriated him (although this is ridiculous).

 |Iconography of Founding-King Dan-gun